Fort Washington Way: Reconstruction

 Fort Washington Way was originally designed to accommodate 90,000 vehicles per day of local traffic.
 By July 1998, however, traffic had risen to 120,000 vehicles per day.
 The highway was the most crash-prone mile of urban freeway in Ohio, due to high traffic volumes and the system of 14 interwoven entrance and exit ramps, many of them on the left.

 From July 6, 1998, to August 18, 2000, the Fort Washington Way 2000 project completely rebuilt the highway with a more compact configuration, eliminating most ramps.
 Second Street (the former Pete Rose Way) was reconfigured, and the Riverfront Transit Center was eventually built beside the freeway trench.
 Albert Sabin Park at Third and Elm streets was demolished.
 Together, these changes freed up more than 14 acre for redevelopment.
 Within a few years of Fort Washington Way's reconstruction, Hamilton County would use this newly available space to replace Riverfront Stadium with Great American Ball Park and Paul Brown Stadium and begin redeveloping the central riverfront as The Banks.
 At the last minute, Cincinnati city officials decided to drive pilings into the ground that would someday allow the highway's central portion to be covered with a highway deck that would link the riverfront with the central business district for the first time in decades.
+A redundant water main was also installed so that the water main running through the abandoned Cincinnati Subway could easily be removed to make room for a subway line.

 The Fort Washington Way 2000 project was originally estimated at $96 million but eventually cost $314 million.
 The project finished on time and under budget.
 It required 1.5 million hours of labor, more than 84 mi of steel, and nearly 175000 ST of concrete.
 The Ohio-Kentucky-Indiana Regional Council of Governments initiated the project's design phase, while the City of Cincinnati led construction efforts.
 The project was funded by multiple federal, state, and local agencies, including the Kentucky Transportation Cabinet.
 Additional funding came from a bond fund that was used to complete Ronald Reagan Cross County Highway.